Many or all companies we feature compensate us. Compensation and editorial

 Is vision insurance worth it?

-If you don’t, it may be cheaper to forego vision insurance.
+If you don’t, it may be cheaper to forgo vision insurance.
 Your medical insurance should cover any medical problems, such as eye infections, cataracts, or glaucoma.
 The only benefit you would gain is a lower price on eye exams—but paying out of pocket for an annual exam may cost less than vision insurance.

 Can I use vision insurance with other discounts?